ylab-techs/AM1GA/README.md

-# AM1GA - Term by ylLab-Techs is for the Commodore Amiga Platform and compatibles.
+# AM1GA - Term/Repository by yLab-Techs is for the Commodore Amiga Platform and compatibles.
 Free/Open Solutions on Github related to the Developments